nicofirst1/MAS-Traffic-Control/README.md

 A complete list of attributes will be then printed.
 Notice that each attribute is documented in the [param class](FlowMas/utils/parameters.py)

+__NB__: If you change some attributes of the Params class, but the changes does not seem to be working, use:

+`python setup.py install`

 ## Visualizing results